vedph/cadmus_doc/core/core.graph.md

 A node mapping maps the source defined by SID into:

 - a _single node_ (e.g. an item becomes a node).
-- the _predicate + object_ of a triple whose subject is the node mapped by the parent mapping (e.g. the label of an item becomes predicate = `rdfs:label` and object = literal).
+- the _predicate + object_ of a triple whose subject is the node mapped by the parent mapping.
+For instance, the title of an item can be mapped to a triple with implicit subject (the entity corresponding to the item) + predicate = `rdfs:label`, and object = literal value of the title).

-When the mapping has no object defined, it just generates a node.
-Otherwise, it also adds a triple connecting it to either a literal value or to another node.
-Node mappings can be nested.
-A child mapping always generates a triple.
+When the mapping has no object defined, it just generates a _node_.
+Otherwise, it also adds a _triple_ connecting it to either a literal value, or another node.

-The node mapping has this model:
+Finally, such node mappings can be _nested_.
+By definition, a child mapping always generates a triple, as it stems from a parent, which must be connected to it via a predicate.

+The node mapping's **model** contains properties which define its metadata and input (the matching rules and its position in the mappings hierarchy) and its output (the generated nodes):

+(a) **input** and metadata:

 - `id` (int) PK AI: the ID of the mapping.
+This is used internally.
 - `parent_id` (int) FK: the parent mapping's ID, if any.
 This is used when the mapping emits a triple, and defines its subject as the target node of the parent mapping.
 - `source_type` (int): for children mappings this value is inherited.
-  - 0=user
+  - 0=user: this means that the node has been manually inserted by user, rather than automatically generated by a mapping.
+So, a mapping never has this value, which gets assigned to all the manually inserted nodes.
-  - 1=item
+  - 1=item;
-  - 2=item's facet
+  - 2=item's facet;
   - 3=item's group.
-This can be composite (e.g. `alpha/beta`).
+This can be composite (e.g. `alpha/beta`);
-  - 4=pin.
+  - 4=part's pin.
 - `name` (string): a user-friendly name for this mapping.
 - `ordinal` (int): usually 0.
-This can be set to any number to force some mappings to be executed before or after some other mappings in the context of the same depth level in the mappings hierarchy.
+This can be set to any number different from 0 to force some mappings to be executed before or after some other mappings, in the context of the same depth level in the mappings hierarchy.
 - `facet_filter` (string): the optional facet filter, used to match this mapping when mapping items.
 - `group_filter` (string): the optional group filter, used to match this mapping when mapping items.
 This is a regular expression pattern which must be matched against the item's title for this mapping to apply.
 - `flags_filter` (int): the optional item's flags filter, used to match this mapping when mapping items.
-All the flags must be matched.
+All the flags specified must be matched.
 - `title_filter` (string): the optional item's title filter.
 This is a regular expression pattern which must be matched against the item's title for this mapping to apply.
-- `part_type` (string): the source part type ID.
+- `part_type` (string): the source part's type ID to match.
-- `part_role` (string): the optional part's role ID.
+- `part_role` (string): the optional part's role ID to match.
-- `pin_name` (string): the optional pin's name.
+- `pin_name` (string): the optional pin's name to match.
 By convention, the name may end with 1 or more `@*` suffixes, each representing a scope (EID) for the pin.
 For instance, for a scoped pin `color@angel-1v` (=`color` pin assigned to an entry identified as `angel-1v`), the pin name to match is `color@*`, where `*`=any characters different from `@`.
-See below for more about pin name matching when suffixes are involved.
+See below for more about pin name matching when at-suffixes are involved.
+- `description` (string): an optional human-readable description of this mapping.

+(b) **output**:

 - `prefix` (string): the optional prefix to prepend to the target UID.
+It can have 3 placeholders, all meaningful only when dealing with items:
-It can have placeholders `{title-prefix}` (when the prefix is extracted from the item's title according to UID generation conventions), `{facet-id}` and `{group-id}`, all meaningful only when dealing with items.
+  - `{title-prefix}` (when the prefix is extracted from the item's title according to UID generation conventions);
+  - `{facet-id}`;
+  - `{group-id}`.
-- `label_template`: an optional template with placeholders `{title}` (=item's title, after processing conventions), `{group-id}` (=group ID), `{facet-id}` (=facet ID), `{pin-name}` (=source pin's name, without the EID `@...` suffix if any), `{pin-eid}` (=source pin's EID suffix; this can be followed by `:N` where N is a 1-based, positive or negative integer, representing the EID component to pick from the whole EID suffix when this is composite), `{pin-value}` (=the pin's value).
-This is used to generate a label for the target node (in turn, the label is used as a source for building the UID).
-It is null when the mapping just produces links.
+- `label_template`: an optional label template.
+This is used to generate a label for the target node; in turn, the generated label is used as a source for building the UID.
+The template is null when the mapping just produces links.
 In this case, no node gets generated, and the subject of the triple is the node generated by the nearest ancestor mapping.
 The label mapping can use the prefix/UID conventions defined for item's titles, e.g. you can end it with `[@...]` for a prefix (to be appended to the prefix defined by the mapping itself if any), or with `[#...]` for a UID, which bypasses UID generation from the label and just picks it as it is, eventually prefixed according to the `prefix` property.
+The label template can include these placeholders:
+  - `{title}`: item's title, after processing its conventions.
+  - `{group-id}`: group ID.
+  - `{facet-id}`: facet ID.
+  - `{pin-name}`: source pin's name, without the EID `@...` suffix if any.
+  - `{pin-eid}`: source pin's EID suffix; this can be followed by `:N` where N is a 1-based, positive or negative integer, representing the EID component to pick from the whole EID suffix, when this is composite.
+  - `{pin-value}`: the pin's value.
 - `triple_s` (string): optional, this is used to specify a subject different from the parent mapping's node (which is the default): values are the same of `triple_o`.
-- `triple_p` (string): the triple's predicate:
+- `triple_p` (string): the triple's predicate.
+This can be:
-  - null when not used (=creating a target node only)
+  - null when not used (=creating a target node only, no triple);
-  - the UID of the target predicate
+  - the UID of the target predicate;
   - a macro:
     - `$pin-name` (as above for `label_template`).
-This can be used when the pin name already is a UID, e.g. `x:date@birth=1300` where `x:date` is the UID and `birth` the EID; the result of this macro would thus be `x:date`.
-The corresponding node must be already defined, as it's a property and we require metadata for them.
+This can be used when the pin name already is a UID, like in e.g. `x:date@birth=1300`, where `x:date` is the UID, and `birth` the EID; the result of this macro would thus be `x:date`.
+The corresponding node must be already defined, as it's a property, and properties require some preset metadata.
 - `triple_o` (string): the object, which can be:
-  - null, when just creating a single target node.
+  - null, when just creating a single target node (no triple);
   - a constant UID.
-In this case the target node will be created if not existing.
+Differently from properties, in this case the target node will be created if it does not exist;
   - a macro:
     - `$parent`: the UID of the node generated by the parent mapping.
 This is a shortcut for `$ancestor:1`.
     - `$ancestor:N`: the UID of the node generated by the ancestor mapping specified by N: 1=parent, 2=parent of parent, and so forth.